 Error 800 comes up when you’re trying to find and establish a new connection to a PureVPN server (or any other VPN server for that matter), which just means that the messages being sent by your VPN are not reaching the server.

-Install now Cyberghost(currently 50% off on all plans) and secure your connection.
+Install now Cyberghost(77% flash sale) and secure your connection.
 With over 600 servers worldwide and a awesome customer support, you will not have any problems while using it.
 It will protect your PC from attacks while browsing, mask your IP address and block all unwanted access.

 There are several reasons for such connection communication failures such as loss of connection to the local network, an invalid name specified by the user or invalid VPN server address, or a firewall in the network is blocking traffic from the VPN client.